nicolasriverocorvalan/smart-contract-security/ethernaut/1-Fallback/README.md

 # Fallback

-Claim ownership of the contract.
+1. Claim ownership of the contract
+2. Reduce its balance to 0

 ## Vulnerability